-The creative genius of Shushtar hydraulic system bears witness to a rich technical culture that is built to serve the sustainable development compatible with natural and urban environment.
-Today its efficient operation is the testimony to express its value of diversity usages as civic water supply, mills, farm land irrigation, river transport, and defensive system for unwelcome visitors.
+The creative genius of Shushtar hydraulic system bears witness to a rich technical culture that is built to serve the sustainable development compatible with the natural and urban environment.
+Today its efficient operation is the testimony to express its value of diversity usages as civic water supply, mills, farmland irrigation, river transport, and defensive system for unwelcome visitors.

-Shotit and Gargar branch canals are being separated from Karun at the entrance of city to flow separately into the barrages, tunnels, Qanats, waterfall and mills then rejoin to their mother stream 40 kilometers downstream.
-The first barrage of Band-e Mizan erected over Gargar and afterward a series of 14 mill, waterfall and dams were constructed.
+Shotit and Gargar branch canals are being separated from the Karun at the entrance of the city to flow separately into the barrages, tunnels, Qanats, waterfall and mills then rejoin to their mother stream 40 kilometres downstream.
+The first barrage of Band-e Mizan erected over Gargar and afterwards a series of 14 mill, waterfall and dams were constructed.
 If any section malfunctions, the entire group will be taken down.

 The Marashi house located at the best point of historical system possesses an enthralling landscape of cliffs that water cascades into the basin.
 It then pours southern plains and orchards.
-On the north side of complex there is still the ruins of electric company once built to produce electricity from the power of water as well as the ice factory on west side of area.
+On the north side of the complex, there is still the ruins of the electric company once built to produce electricity from the power of water as well as the ice factory on the west side of the area.
 The utmost economic event of Shushtar hydraulic system relied on trading goods between foreign companies and Shushtar merchants which their invoice and bills are found currently.
-Ships used to harbor in a little distance of city in the Karun river to load goods.
+Ships used to harbour in a little distance of city in the Karun River to load goods.

-Many world travelers came to admire Shushtar and recall its wonders to the world, such as the French archeologist Jane Dieulafoy, who qualified the site as the biggest industrial complex before the industrial revolution.
-Six hundred years earlier, it's the Moroccan explorer Ibn Battuta who wrote down its amazement, noting: "On both banks of the river, there are orchards and water-wheels, the river itself is deep and over it, leading to the travelers' gate, there is a bridge upon boats..."
+Many world travellers came to admire Shushtar and recall its wonders to the world, such as the French archaeologist Jane Dieulafoy, who qualified the site as the biggest industrial complex before the industrial revolution.
+Six hundred years earlier, it's the Moroccan explorer Ibn Battuta who wrote down its amazement, noting: "On both banks of the river, there are orchards and water-wheels, the river itself is deep and over it, leading to the travellers' gate, there is a bridge upon boats..."

-At the shore of Karun river where the branches unit in downstream, a rare and interesting life style can be seen.
+At the shore of Karun river where the branches unit in downstream, a rare and interesting lifestyle can be seen.
 Mandaeans, the small ethnoreligious followers of John the Baptist whose temple is the flowing water of Karun, gather on each Sunday morning to bath in Karun.
-From generation to generation they have been practicing the profession of goldsmith and truly they are gifted in this field.
+From generation to generation they have been practising the profession of goldsmith and truly they are gifted in this field.
 Manda means "Knowledge" in Aramaic dialect.